-The Section includes five clinicians and two researchers, and their combined expertise is essential to the work of Cleveland Clinic’s world-renowned Sydell and Arnold Miller Family Heart & Vascular Institute.
+The Section includes five clinicians and two researchers, and their combined expertise is essential to the work of Cleveland Clinic’s world-renowned Sydell and Arnold Miller Family Heart, Vascular & Thoracic Institute.

 The Cardiovascular Imaging Lab, located in the Miller Pavilion, is equipped with state-of-the-art CT and MRI equipment.
 The staff is expert in the diagnosis and planning of treatment for conditions that include acquired cardiac disease in adults and congenital heart disease in children and adults.
 Specific disorders for which patients may present can include chest pain with exercise, leaky heart valves, hypertrophic cardiomyopathy and defects in the size and shape of the heart.